nickklosterman/loveListChromeExtension/README.md

 1. Load the Extension if it isn't already running.
 2. Go to the Extensions page `chrome://extensions` and make sure the page is in Developer mode.
 The option is at the top right of the `chrome://extensions` page.
 3. Right click on the Extension Icon in Chrome's chrome.
-4. Select `Inspect popup`
+4. Select `Inspect Popup`
-5. If `Inspect popup` doesn't seem to work to launch the debugger, try right-clicking and `Inspect Element` on the popup of the Extension.
+5. If `Inspect Popup` doesn't seem to work to launch the debugger, try right-clicking and `Inspect Element` on the popup of the Extension.